pluto0x0/hexo-blog/source/_posts/reinforcement-learning-lecture-16.md

 Q-learning is off-policy: how we take actions have nothing to do with our current Q-estimate (or its greedy policy). i.e. Q-learning always taks $\max _{a^{\prime}} Q\left(s_{t+1}, a^{\prime}\right)$ no matter what the real policy is.

-e.g. in the cliff setting, the optimal can always be found, no matter the choice of $\epsilon$.
+e.g. in the cliff setting, the optimal can always be found, no matter the choice of $\epsilon$ .

 ### Exercise: Multi-step Q-learning?